shaifsab/tracker-io/README.md

 ---

-Built with ❤️ using React, Vite, and Chart.js
+Built with ❤️ by shaifsab

 ## Expanding the ESLint configuration